kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 Coverages can be encoded in any suitable format (such as GML, JSON, GeoTIFF, or netCDF).
-Coverages are independent from service definitions and, therefore, can be accessed through a variety of OGC services types, such as the Web Coverage Service (WCS) Standard
+Coverages are independent from service definitions and, therefore, can be accessed through a variety of OGC services types, such as the Web Coverage Service (WCS) Standard.

-Since rasdaman version 9.7+, petascope supports CIS version 1.1 with these conformance classes:
+Since rasdaman version 9.7+, *besides CIS 1.0 for WCS version 2.0.1*, petascope supports *CIS 1.1 for WCS version 2.1.0* with these conformance classes:

 * Class **coverage**.